Preethi Prema Pranaya: Plot

-Family of Dr. Chandrashekhar (Ananthnag) - a widower in his family has a son Dr. Ashok (Prakash Rai) and daughter-in-law Jyothi (Sudharani) and grandson Vivek (Sunil Rao).
-Second son Ajay (Arun Sagar) too is a doctor with wife Sheela (Bhavana), an ad professional.
-Well settled doctor has enough name and fame but the concern doted by his sons irritates him.
-Their over cautious behavior suffocates him.
-Too much is too bad.
-He happens to meet Sharadha Devi (Bharathi), a widow, in an accident and as a doctor he does his duty but with an 'extra care'.
-This leads into friendship and later they could not resist meeting each other with some pretext or the other.
-He finds the kind of affection, love and care that he needed at his age through this relationship with Sharadha Devi and vis-à-vis.
-Film takes an enlivening climax when Chandrashekar takes a bold step to face his family member and the society.
-This demonstrates that every human being needs someone 'who cares for them', 'who listens to them', 'who shares their feelings' no matter what age group you are in.
+Dr. Chandrashekhar (Ananthnag) is a widower with two sons who are also doctors.
+His first son is Dr. Ashok (Prakash Rai) who has a wife, Jyothi (Sudharani) and son, Vivek (Sunil Rao).
+His second son is Dr Ajay (Arun Sagar) whose wife is Sheela (Bhavana), an ad professional.
+The well-settled doctor has a good name and enough fame, but the concern showered on him by his sons irritates him.
+Their overly cautious behavior suffocates him.
+He happens to meet Sharadha Devi (Bharathi), a widow, in an accident and as a doctor he does his duty but with 'extra care'.
+This leads to their friendship and they cannot resist meeting each other with some pretext or the other.
+He finds the kind of affection, love and care that he needed at his age through this relationship with Sharadha Devi and vice versa.
+The film takes an enlivening climax when Chandrashekar takes a bold step to face his family members and the society.
+This demonstrates that every human being needs someone 'who cares for them', 'who listens to them', 'who shares their feelings' no matter what age group they are in.